Doctorate of Marriage and Family Therapy (DMFT)

 For additional information, please visit the TUW Catalog.

-Students seeking to enroll in Touro University Worldwide’s Doctorate of Marriage and Family Therapy program must meet the following criteria to be considered for admission:
+Students seeking to enroll in Touro University Worldwide’s Doctor of Marriage and Family Therapy program must meet the following criteria to be considered for admission:

 1. Have earned a clinical Master’s degree in Marriage and Family Therapy or related field (e.g., counseling, psychology, social work) from an accredited institution*, or